Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

-or, $(b)~\left(0<s<\sqrt{6},~~ 0\leq \omega_{m} \leq 2,~~ \delta <\frac{3 \omega_{m} -s^{2}}{s^{2}}\right)$.\\
+or, $(b)~\left(0<s<\sqrt{6},~~ 0\leq \omega_{m} \leq 2,~~ \delta <\frac{3 \omega_{m} -s^{2}}{s^{2}}\right).$\\

-Although the point represents the accelerated attractor in the above parameter space, does not solve the coincidence problem.
-The figure (\ref{phasespace-coupling2-fig6}) shows that the point C3 is stable attractor for $ \delta =0.1,~~ s=1,~~ \omega =1.01.$\\
+Although, the point represents an accelerated attractor in the above parameter space, it does not solve the coincidence problem.
+The figure (\ref{phasespace-coupling2-fig6-7-8}) shows that the point C3 is stable attractor for parameter values $\delta =0.01$, $s=1$, $\omega =1.01.$ in different phase planes and the point C6 represents a unstable (saddle-like) solution.

-$\bullet $ C4, and C5 exist only for $\omega_{m}=0,~~\mbox{and}~~\delta<0$.
-For these parameters the points behave as the solutions of 5D corrections in Brane scenario.
-The acceleration is possible around the points ( $q=-1$ ).
-DE is the stiff fluid in nature.
-The points are non-hyperbolic in nature.\\
+$\bullet $ Critical points C4 and C5 will exist either for (i) $\omega_{m}<0$, $\delta\leq \frac{\omega_{m}}{2}$, or for (ii) $\omega_{m}=0$, $\delta<0.$ These are the solutions with 5D corrections ($z\neq0$) in Brane scenario.
+Acceleration is always possible around the points ($q=-1$).
+Here, DE is stiff fluid in nature.
+The points are unstable(saddle) for $\omega_{m}<0$ (where matter mimics the phantom fluid) and $\delta<0$, and describe the early inflationary transient state of the universe.
+On the other hand, the critical points are non-hyperbolic in nature and become matter dominated in phase space for $\omega_{m}\longrightarrow 0$.

-$\bullet $ The point C6 represents completely DM dominated solution ( $\Omega_{m}=1$ ) (see table \ref{modelQ2EXP}).
+$\bullet $ The point C6 represents completely DM dominated solution ($\Omega_{m}=1$) (see table \ref{modelQ2EXP}).
 We cannot conclude about the nature of DE.
-Acceleration is possible for $\omega_{m}<\frac{2}{3}$.
-The point behaves like saddle point in the phase space of RS2 model, since one of the eigenvalues is always positive ( see table \ref{modelQ2EXP-Eigen}).\\
+Acceleration is possible for $\omega_{m}<\frac{2}{3}$ while the universe with a dust like matter (i.e., for $\omega_m=1$) is always decelerating ($q=\frac{1}{2}$).
+This point shows an unstable (saddle-like) solution in the phase space of RS2 model, since one of the eigenvalues is always positive (see table \ref{modelQ2EXP-Eigen}).